hmngwy/brook/README.md

 - Registration, Login, Password reset
 - Threaded comments
-- Topic or comment upvoting
+- Topic and comment upvoting
-- Topic or comment response notification
+- Topic and comment response notification
 - Karma (gist: received upvotes / submissions)
 - Topic ranking (base on [this](http://www.righto.com/2013/11/how-hacker-news-ranking-really-works.html))
 - Frontpage, shows all submissions regardless of channel
 - Channels, like subreddits
-- Frontpage and Channel filters, e.g. New, Show, Ask (last two in progress)
+- Frontpage and Channel filters, e.g. New, Show, Ask
-- Channel exclusive filters (in progress)
+- Configurable filters, add, remove, etc.

+#### Technical features

+- Does not use skip to paginate
+- Single sort parameter to rank submissions by score
+- Minimal scheduled jobs, subset processing, minimal inconsistency
+- Maximum of two explicit nested DB queries (rough approx.)

 #### Roadmap

-The app does not cover the following yet, but I plan to add them in soon.
+###### These are not final, and may change during implementation usually for performance reasons

 **0. User Moderation**, freshman grace period, banning

-**1. Remaining Filters**, "Show", and "Ask", New is done

-**2. Channel exclusive filters**, defined by the editors
+**1. Channel exclusive filters**, defined by the editors

-**3. Moderation UI**, may it be terminal based or web.
+**2. Moderation UI**, may it be terminal based or web.
 Currently moderation can only be done directly to the database.
 This may be an entirely separate project.

 **3.a.
 User roles**

-**4 Search**, though I am not sure if this is something I want, keyword indexing is expensive
+**4. Search**, though I am not sure if this is something I want, keyword indexing is expensive

 #### Usage